 Gary Bankhead

-Amateur underwater archaeologist, small finds researcher and illustrator.
+Amateur underwater archaeologist, author, small finds researcher and illustrator.

-Gary is also an external specialist for the Museum of London Archaeology (MOLA) having recently undertaken research on two significant assemblages of sixteenth/seventeenth century lead cloth seals found during MOLA excavations at the Crossrail Project (Liverpool Street) and at Tanner Street, Bermondsey.
+Gary is also an external specialist for the Museum of London Archaeology (MOLA).
+Most recently, he has undertaken research on two significant assemblages of sixteenth‑ and seventeenth‑century lead cloth seals discovered during MOLA excavations at the Crossrail Project (Liverpool Street) and at Tanner Street, Bermondsey.

 Curriculum Vitae